Kraken center Yanni Gourde no longer wearing red ‘no-contact’ sweater in practice

 Gourde said he’s now at a “half-contact” stage where teammates can bump him a bit during drills without taking full runs at him.

-“We’re making process and taking steps toward game-like situations,” he said.
+“We’re making progress and taking steps toward gamelike situations,” he said.
 “I’m going in more five-on-five drills.
 I need to learn the system and be familiar with everything that’s going on.
 And that’s why I need to get as many reps as possible.”

 Gourde approached the team Monday morning asking that some restrictions be eased.